Cafayate Northwest Argentina, Argentina Travel Guide

 Higher-end bodega-hotels feature excellent fine dining.
 They focus on gourmet cuisine using local ingredients with sophisticated dishes and wine pairings.

 Mid-range options are available around the main plaza.
-Budget eateries like Comedores and Pizzerías provide budget-friendly, home-style meals.
+Budget eateries like Comedores and Pizzerías offer affordable, home-style meals.

 The local market sells fresh produce and regional cheeses.
 International cuisine is limited; Cafayate emphasizes local and traditional Argentine flavors.

-Vegetarian options are available, although it may be limited.
+Vegetarian choices are available, it can be limited.
 Vegan possibilities are more challenging.
 Communicate clearly using "sin carne" or "sin pollo".

 Humitas, tamales (confirm no lard), and salads are common vegetarian choices.

-Awareness is growing.
+Consciousness is increasing.
 Communicate clearly using Spanish phrases or a Translation app.
 Cross-contamination is a risk.
 Self-catering provides the most control.

-Naturally gluten-free dishes include plain roasted meats (sin salsa), rice, and potatoes.
+Naturally gluten-free dishes include plain grilled meats (sin salsa), rice, and potatoes.

 Carry dietary cards in The spanish language.